-We expect graduates of the Pacific Internship Training Program to demonstrate ethical and legal responsibility in all areas and to operate with knowledge of relevant state laws and regulations, to be knowledgeable of, and acting in accordance with, the APA Ethical Principals of Psychologists and Code of Conduct, and to follow relevant professional standards and guidelines.
+We expect graduates of the Pacific Internship Training Program to demonstrate ethical and legal responsibility in all areas and to operate with knowledge of relevant state laws and regulations, to be knowledgeable of, and act in accordance with, the APA Ethical Principals of Psychologists and Code of Conduct, and to follow relevant professional standards and guidelines.
 You will demonstrate competency in this area by actively participating in discussions around ethical dilemmas in supervision, seminars, and meetings; completing case notes, SPE logs, and other assignments within the necessary periods.
-We measure this competency by looking specifically at the following elements:

 - Intern demonstrates knowledge of, and acts in accordance with, the APA Ethical Principles and Code of Conduct. - Intern demonstrates knowledge of, and acts in accordance with, all relevant professional standards and guidelines.
-This includes the policies and procedures outlined by CAPS. - Intern demonstrates knowledge of, and acts in accordance with, California laws and regulations related to the practice of psychology. - Intern demonstrates competence in the ability to recognize ethical dilemmas and applies ethical decision-making processes. - Intern demonstrates the ability to attend effectively to the ethical and legal requirements of abuse or neglect reporting. - Intern demonstrates the ability to attend effectively to the ethical and legal requirements of emergency and/or crisis situations. - Intern demonstrates competence in conducting self in an ethical manner in all professional activities.
+This includes the policies and procedures outlined by CAPS. - Intern demonstrates knowledge of, and acts in accordance with, California laws and regulations related to the practice of psychology.

+- Intern demonstrates competence in the ability to recognize ethical dilemmas and applies ethical decision-making processes. - Intern demonstrates the ability to attend effectively to the ethical and legal requirements of abuse or neglect reporting. - Intern demonstrates the ability to attend effectively to the ethical and legal requirements of emergency and/or crisis situations. - Intern demonstrates competence in conducting self in an ethical manner in all professional activities.